The Riverside Stadium Like?

 to the pitch, through perspex panels located between

 the roof and the back of the seating areas.
-There is also an electric scoreboard
+There is also a large video screen

 Although the stadium looks a little bland on the inside, externally it looks great.
 This is especially so at night, when the stadium is illuminated and is visible from some miles around.
 Outside the main entrance you will find a pair of statues dedicated to two former Boro greats; George Hardwick & Wilf Mannion.
 In between the statues are the old entrance gates to Ayresome Park, which is a nice link with the Club's history.